Antideveloppeur/SimpleNet/README.md

 - I have large packets that exceed the default buffer size; what can I do to avoid an exception?
   - Ideally, the best option would be to split your single, large packet into multiple, small packets.
   - If splitting the packet is not possible for any reason, both `Client` and `Server` have an overloaded constructor that accepts a buffer size in bytes.
 You can simply specify a size larger than 8192 (the default size).
-- Will Java 8 ever be supported again?
-  - No, as Java 8 is no longer supported commercially as of January, 2019.
-SimpleNet will do its best to keep up with LTS releases.
-However, you're free to clone the project and build it on an older version of Java, as not many code changes are required.
 - What's next for SimpleNet?
   - Once Project Loom is complete and integrated into the mainline JDK, SimpleNet will be rewritten entirely; blocking I/O will be using fibers at that point, which will be much more scalable than my current implementation that uses a fixed thread pool.